 If you’ve ever experienced neck pain, you know how aggravating it can be.
 You can’t turn your head to check your blind spot.
 At least not without the pain.
-Or the constant dull ache disrupts your daily routine.
+Or the constant dull ache disrupts your daily routin e.
 And the list just goes on.
 It’s estimated that 75 percent of Americans deal with neck pain at some point in their lives.
 Neck pain accounts for millions of trips to the doctor every year.
-At Georgia Clinic of Chiropractic (Augusta, GA) we see many patients who have spent hundreds if not thousands of dollars trying to find relief from neck pain before undergoing chiropractic care.
+As experienced chiropractors in Augusta GA, Georgia Clinic of Chiropractic sees many patients who have spent hundreds if not thousands of dollars trying to find relief from neck pain before undergoing chiropractic care.
 Many are surprised at how quickly they are able to notice a significant improvement due to chiropractic.
 The New York Times recently published an article demonstrating how chiropractic and exercise are more effective than prescription medication.

 Dr. Gert Bronfort, an author of the study cited in the article and research professor at Northwestern Health Sciences University in Minnesota, noted his reasons for the study included a lack of information on choices for people with neck pain.
 “There was a void in the scientific literature in terms of what the most helpful treatments are,” Bronfort said.
 He noted that the results showed chiropractic superior to medications.
 “Even a year later, there were differences between the spinal manipulation and medication groups,” Bronfort said.
 Not only did the group taking medications not fair as well in pain reduction, there was also a problem with usage as people kept taking them in an attempt to get help.
 “The people in the medication group kept on using a higher amount of medication more frequently throughout the follow-up period, up to a year later,” said Dr. Bronfort.
 “If you’re taking medication over a long time, then were running into more systemic side effects like gastrointestinal problems.”